LabeliaLabs/.github/CONTRIBUTING.md

 The labels are loosely grouped by their purpose, but it's not required that every issue have a label from every group or that an issue can't have more than one label from the same group.

-Please open an issue ???with a `TODO` label???, define if you have suggestions for new labels, and if you notice some missing labels on some repositories, then please open an issue on that repository.
+Please open an issue with a `Add_Label` flag, define if you have suggestions for new labels, and if you notice some missing labels on some repositories, then please open an issue on that repository.

 #### Type of Issue and Issue State

-TODO:???
-TODO: UPDATE search urls
+TODO: UPDATE/CHECK search urls?

-TODO
+TODO: fix table display (KO on Github)

 | Label name | :mag_right: | Description |
 | --- | --- | --- | --- |